guttikondajitendra/hungrytoburn/Answers to Technical Questions.md

 1. How long did you spend on the coding assignment?
 What would you add to your solution if you had more time?
 If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.

 A).
-I spend around 22 hours on this assignment  to resolve bug fixes and many more .
+I spend around 22 hours to devlop this code to meet all the requiremnts to this project.
 I need to work on SEO more to ake it visible and i dont have experiecne in WCAG so i will try to make more accessible .
 I will do some more styling for the cards.

 2. What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.